a76-zz/dnd-tree/README.md

-Drag and drop implementation is base on the [React DnD library](http://react-dnd.github.io/react-dnd/) [Redux](https://redux.js.org/) is used for state management
+Drag and drop implementation is base on the [React DnD library](http://react-dnd.github.io/react-dnd/).
+[Redux](https://redux.js.org/) is used for state management.

-My goal is not just to create the shortest implementation but create scalable loosely coupled solution I believe that Redux or its alternatives are default architectural pattern of almost any react application today
+My goal is not just to create the shortest implementation but create scalable loosely coupled solution.
+I believe that Redux or its alternatives are default architectural pattern of almost any react application today.

 ## General idea